 - A61.
-ISQC 1ASQC 1 deals with the firm's responsibilities to establish and maintain its system of quality control for assurance engagements.
+ASQC 1 deals with the firm's responsibilities to establish and maintain its system of quality control for assurance engagements.
 It sets out the responsibilities of the firm for establishing policies and procedures designed to provide it with reasonable assurance that the firm and its personnel comply with relevant ethical requirements, including those pertaining to independence.
-Compliance with ISQC 1ASQC 1 requires, among other things, that the firm establish and maintain a system of quality control that includes policies and procedures addressing each of the following elements, and that it documents its policies and procedures and communicates them to the firm's personnel: - (a) Leadership responsibilities for quality within the firm; - (b) Relevant ethical requirements; - (c) Acceptance and continuance of client relationships and specific engagements; - (d) Human resources; - (e) Engagement performance; and
+Compliance with ASQC 1 requires, among other things, that the firm establish and maintain a system of quality control that includes policies and procedures addressing each of the following elements, and that it documents its policies and procedures and communicates them to the firm's personnel: - (a) Leadership responsibilities for quality within the firm; - (b) Relevant ethical requirements; - (c) Acceptance and continuance of client relationships and specific engagements; - (d) Human resources; - (e) Engagement performance; and - (f) Monitoring. - A62.
+[Deleted by the AUASB.] - A63.
+The actions of the lead assurance practitioner, and appropriate messages to the other members of the engagement team, in the context of the lead assurance practitioner taking responsibility for the overall quality on each engagement, emphasise the fact that quality is essential in performing an assurance engagement, and the importance to the quality of the assurance engagement of: - (a) Performing work that complies with professional standards and regulatory and legal requirements. - (b) Complying with the firm's quality control policies and procedures as applicable.

-- (f) Monitoring. - A62.
-[Deleted by the AUASB.]
-Other professional requirements, or requirements in law or regulation that deal with the firm's responsibilities to establish and maintain a system of quality control, are at least as demanding as ISQC 1-when they address all the matters referred to in the preceding paragraph and impose obligations on the firm that achieve the aims of the requirements set out in ISQC 1. - A63.
-The actions of the engagement partner, and appropriate messages to the other members of the engagement team, in the context of the engagement partner taking responsibility for the overall quality on each engagement, emphasize the fact that quality is essential in performing an assurance engagement, and the importance to the quality of the assurance engagement of: - (a) Performing work that complies with professional standards and regulatory and legal requirements. - (b) Complying with the firm's quality control policies and procedures as applicable. - (c) Issuing a report for the engagement that is appropriate in the circumstances. - (d) The engagement team's ability to raise concerns without fear of reprisals. - A64.
+- (c) Issuing a report for the engagement that is appropriate in the circumstances. - (d) The engagement team's ability to raise concerns without fear of reprisals. - A64.
 An effective system of quality control includes a monitoring process designed to provide the firm with reasonable assurance that its policies and procedures relating to the system of quality control are relevant, adequate and operating effectively. - A65.
 Unless information provided by the firm or other parties suggests otherwise, the engagement team is entitled to rely on the firm's system of quality control.
 For example, the engagement team may rely on the firm's system of quality control in relation to: - (a) Competence of personnel through their recruitment and formal training. - (b) Independence through the accumulation and communication of relevant independence information. - (c) Maintenance of client relationships through acceptance and continuance systems. - (d) Adherence to regulatory and legal requirements through the monitoring process.

-In considering deficiencies identified in the firm's system of quality control that may affect the assurance engagement, the engagement partner may consider measures taken by the firm to rectify those deficiencies.
+In considering deficiencies identified in the firm's system of quality control that may affect the assurance engagement, the lead assurance practitioner may consider measures taken by the firm to rectify those deficiencies.